 - Use the Lenape Talking Dictionary to learn more about the languages that were spoken by New York City’s first inhabitants.

-- The National Park Service lessons and resource guides on Indigenous Heritage are a helpful resource for learning more about many Indigenous tribes throughout history.
+- The National Park Service's resource guides and lesson plans about Indigenous heritage are a helpful resource for learning more about many Indigenous tribes throughout history.